Sonia Boyce, In the Castle of My Skin

 with guest artists: Anna Barham, Lindiwe Matshikiza, Harold Offeh, Flora Parrott,

 and work by Francis Alys, Lynn Chadwick, Lucy Harvey, Andrew Logan, Jaqueline Poncelet, Bridget Riley and Martin Smith from the Middlesbrough Institute of Modern Art collection.

 Public Launch 6–8pm Friday 24 January 2020

 In the Castle of My Skin is a solo show of new commissions and existing work by Sonia Boyce, with work by seven other artists co-curated with Boyce.
 The exhibition is built through improvisation techniques and riffs on ways of playing in urban space.
-It takes shape across a large new sculptural display system that houses works by Boyce and artists including Kate Cooper, Harold Offeh, Flora Parrott and Alberta Whittle alongside selected works from the Middlesbrough Collection.
+It takes shape across a large new sculptural display system that houses works by Boyce and artists including Anna Barham, Harold Offeh, Flora Parrott and Alberta Whittle alongside selected works from the Middlesbrough Collection.
 The sculpture is based on the crystalline form of the mineral pyrite, known as Fool’s Gold, and is clad in wallpapers made by Boyce since the early 1990s.